ELECTROMEDICINE

 there are negative effects.
 A few small companies currently make versions of MWOs.

 Pulse technology has been known to produce good results.
 Very low-power pulses of electricity fed into the blood or body tissue seem to disrupt the action of many bacteria, viruses and other pathogens.
-One of the best devices of this type is produced by:
+One of the best devices of this type was produced by the late Dr. Glen Gordon

 Another workable approach in electromedicine is to use a broad range of frequencies that can benefit almost anyone.
 Several groups have found such frequency sets and transmit them through a Multi-Wave Oscillator (MWO), specially tuned Tesla coils, along with gas-filled tubes and other innovations.
 Several research studies are indicating that free radicals are reduced and beneficial hormones are increased for a majority of people who use this type of machine.
 Sessions are informal, usually involving a person sitting near a machine for less than 5 minutes.
 Recently it has become customary for some people to drink water that has been exposed to the machine's fields.
 At the time of this writing, the most well known and refined device of this type is: